-- Once a kid has their username set up, if they run into problems with someone un-wantedly "Kiking them," they can't change their username without deleting the app and starting over.
+- Once your child has her username set up, if she runs into problems with someone un-wantedly "Kiking her," she can't change her username without deleting the app and starting over.

-- It IS possible to block on Kik, but you really have to dig into the app to see how; it is not obvious.
+- It IS possible to block on Kik, but you really have to dig into the app to see how; it's not obvious.

 - And you cant "log out" of the app either.
-So if a kid is being harassed on Kik, it is easy to feel like they can't get away from it.
+So if your child is being harassed on Kik, it's easy to feel like she can't get away from it.
 Even if you turn off your phone, the Kik messages pop up when you turn it back on.

-So if your kids or students are using Kik, show them how to both block and start over with the app and discuss with them when they may want to do these things and remind them that they can always ask for help or advice; they're never alone or without your support and backup.
+So if your child is using Kik, show her how to both block and start over with the app and discuss with her when she may want to do these things and remind her that she can always ask for help or advice; she's never alone or without your support and backup.

 2. Burn Note

 Burn Note is a messaging app that erases messages after a certain amount of time.
-Burn Note is for messages only (no pictures or videos), but do not let this lull you into thinking it is a safe app!
+Burn Note is for messages only (no pictures or videos), but do not let this lull you into thinking it's a safe app!
 To discourage screen caps, or proof, a spotlight-like system only reveals a part of a message at a time (In Raise Your Digital Kid™ we discuss why this is SUCH A BAD, UNSAFE THING).
 Anyone can receive a Burn Note whether they are signed into the app or not.
-So if your kid is using it, you have to be hyper-vigilant about what they're doing on it.
+So if your child is using it, you have to be hyper-vigilant about what she's doing on it.

 Whisper is a free social networking app that boasts being a space for users to post pictures and share secrets anonymously as well as chat with other "whisperers."
 The "whispers" are text expressions of secrets placed over stylized images.
 Not only is the anonymity problematic in terms of bullying and rumor spreading, but Whisper also reveals a user's location which means that your whispers can show up in lists of nearby whispers and also makes it easy for whisperers to arrange to meet up and for predators to locate and connect with victims.

-This is why I included so many tutorials, checklists, and "tech trainings" in Raise Your Digital Kid™.
+This is why I included so many details in Raise Your Digital Kid™.
 I want you to know that I've got you covered, and I don't assume anything.
 So if your kids are just starting out online or are about to be, I'll show you where to start.
 And if your kids have been online for awhile now and you're ready to know a few more "advanced" things, I can help with that, too.

-Want my proven, step-by-step process for turning your kid into a safe and wise online user?
+Want my proven, step-by-step process for turning your kid into a safe and smart online user?

 Note: Stay up to date on what apps your kids are using.
 The best way to keep them safe is to be informed and to keep the conversation open.
 Start today by downloading my free cheatsheets.
 They're so helpful!